hallr/DAT_SF_19/other/git_github_setup.md

 4. Setup [remotes](http://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes):
   1. Set up your fork to pull the latest content from the instructor repo in Rob's github account.
 To do this, we'll create what's called an upstream remote.
 Type `git remote add instructor https://github.com/hallr/DAT_SF_19.git`
   2. Type `git remote -v` to confirm your remotes are set up correctly.
+  3. From now on, to get the latest content from the course repo, type `git pull instructor`

 5. **OS X / Unix ONLY** Install the `subl` command: In this step, we will install a new command that will enable us to launch Sublime Text 2 from the command line.
 We will also set Sublime Text 2 as the default editor for git.
 The default text editor for git is the system default.
 So, unless you are comfortable working in vi (on OS X), we strongly recommend that you set up git to use Sublime Text 2.